Backyard Burning season is

-4) Keep your piles reasonable in size.
-Instead of one large pile, consider making two smaller piles.
+4. Keep your piles reasonable in size.
+Instead of one large pile, consider building two smaller piles

-5) Backyard burning is for burning of sticks, branches, leaves, etc. If you have large amounts of wood debris or slash left over from logging or land clearing, call the fire chief to discuss a burn plan.
-The number to the Scio fire station is (503) 394-3000.
+5. Backyard burning is the burning of sticks, leaves, branches, etc. If you have large amounts of wood debris left over from a logging or land clearing operation, call the fire chief to discuss a burn plan.

-6) DEQ will restrict burning on days with poor atmospheric mixing or on days when we might expect an inversion.
-Call the burn line every morning you plan on burning to ensure that burning is allowed that day.
-The number is (541) 451-1904.
+6. DEQ will restrict burning on days with poor atmospheric mixing or days when we might expect an inversion.
+Call the burn line before burning to make sure burning is allowed that day

 Smoke Detectors-